 In the late 80s, LDW company (Logical Design Works) obtained rights for manufacturing a clone of the Indus GT.
 The drive was called LDW Super 2000 and became very popular in Poland (where it was mostly targeted).
 The differences between LDW and Indus are: the power circuit and Roctec's mechanism (instead of Tandon's).
 The rest of the electronics is the same.
 Although the layout of the PCB has been rearranged, the key elements for our memory extension are still there.
 The same applies to the CA-2001 disk drive, a later model manufactured by LDW/California Access, although in this case a small fix is to be done.

-SRAMCharger extension from tregare inside a drive
+SRAMCharger extension from TF_HH inside the CA-2001 drive

 The additional 64kB of static memory should be managed in the following way: